MythTV/ansible/README.md

 ## Ansible Playbooks for MythTV
 These are ansible playbooks for setting up MythTV buildslaves.
+They can also be used to install all the necessary packages if you wish to build MythTV from source.

 How to use this
 > git clone https://github.com/MythTV/ansible